coola007/PWdashboard/README.md

     ln -s /home/weewx/archive/weewx.sdb weewx.sdb
 ```

+<strong>Final note</strong>

-That should be it, data should be coming in and you can watch your weatherstation on your own HTML5/SVG website from anywhere in the world, even on your mobile phone!
+That should be it, you can watch your weatherstation on your own HTML5/SVG website from anywhere in the world, even on your mobile phone!

+PS: Should you run into any problems, make sure that your stationid and password match up, you have read/write access to the files and the symbolic link (for local installtions) is working.